-Figure 4-3-37: Edit Interface Setting Page Screenshot
+Figure 4-3-40 Edit Interface Setting Page Screenshot

-Object Description Port Select Select port number for this drop down list to set VLAN port setting.
+Object Description Port Select Select port number for this drop down list to set VLAN port setting. - Fort Select Color por marinor for and drop down not to dot viz na port dotting.
 Interface VLAN Mode Set the port in access, trunk, hybrid and tunnel mode. ■ Trunk means the port allows traffic of multiple VLANs.
 Access indicates the port belongs to one VLAN only. ■ Hybrid means the port allows the traffic of multi-VLANs to pass in tag or untag mode. ■ Tunnel configures IEEE 802.1Q tunneling for a downlink port to another device within the customer network. • PVID Allows you to assign PVID to selected port.
 The PVID will be inserted into all untagged frames entering the ingress port.
 The PVID must be the same as the VLAN ID that the port belongs to VLAN group, or the untagged traffic will be dropped.
-The range for the PVID is 1-4094 .
+The range for the PVID is 1-4094.
 Accepted Type Determines whether the port accepts all frames or only tagged frames.
 This parameter affects VLAN ingress processing.
 If the port only accepts tagged frames, untagged frames received on the port are discarded.
-Options: ■ AII ■ Tag Only ■ Untag Only By default, the field is set to All. .
-Ingress Filtering If ingress filtering is enabled (checkbox is checked), frames classified to a Ingress Filtering VLAN that the port is not a member of get discarded.
+Options: ■ All ■ Tag Only ■ Untag Only By default, the field is set to All. .
+Ingress Eiltering Ingress Filtering If ingress filtering is enabled (checkbox is checked), frames classified to a VLAN that the port is not a member of get discarded.
 If ingress filtering is disabled, frames classified to a VLAN that the port is not a member of are accepted and forwarded to the switch engine.
-However, the port will never transmit frames classified to VLANs that it is not a member of.
-Uplink Enable/disable uplink function in trunk port. • TPID Configure the type (TPID) of the protocol of switch trunk port.
+However, the port will never transmit frames classified to VLANs that it is not a member of. • Uplink Enable/disable uplink function in trunk port. • TPID Configure the type (TPID) of the protocol of switch trunk port.